 As Charleston divorce attorneys, we’ve dealt with cases involving common law marriage in South Carolina.
-South Carolina is one of the few states that still recognizes a “common law” marriage even though the couple didn’t have a ceremony or get a marriage license.
-In this article, our Charleston divorce lawyers explain what is common law marriage, whether living with someone means you’re married under common law, how to prove a common law marriage, and how to make sure that you aren’t unintentionally creating a common law marriage.
+South Carolina is one of the few states that still recognize a “common law” marriage even though the couple didn’t have a ceremony or get a marriage license.
+In this article, our Charleston divorce lawyers explain what is common law marriage, whether living with someone means you’re married under common law, how to prove a common-law marriage, and how to make sure that you aren’t unintentionally creating a common-law marriage.